 We enjoyed our experience at The Moringa Tree.
 Although it’s a small building we didn’t feel cramped even when the place was full.
 There is additional seating outside at the front with benches and tables.
 The back garden is the perfect place for kids to play and for cyclists to park their bikes.
 Wheelchair access is provided.
 This delightful boutique café has something for everyone and is well worth a visit.

 I was invited by The Moringa Tree to sample the lunch menu.
 Although the food and drinks were complimentary, all views are my own.
+My curry was complimentary on my second visit.
 I did not receive compensation for my review.

 Unless otherwise noted, I am the legal copyright holder of the content and images on this blog.
 Please contact me for permission if you wish to use, reprint or publish any material.